CanhuiLiPhy/CanhuiLiPhy.github.io/index.md

 # Research Interests

 - Manipulating and observing quantum properties of condensed matter through transport measurement and STM.
-- STM designing and function extensions with AI techniques.
+- STM and AFM designing and function extensions with AI techniques.
 - Theoretical condensed matter physics.

 # Educations